PromptECO/clarity-sequence/README.md

 Returns a list of `some` values from a list of options.

-The canonical version returns a list of integers:
+The canonical variation returns a list of integers:

 ```clarity
 (keep-some (seq (list max-len int)))